react-hook-form/resolvers/README.md

 ## Goal

-We are moving away from native support for Yup validation and begin to support others schema validation after React Hook Form v6.
+We are moving away from native support for Yup validation.
+We are now supporting other schema validation after React Hook Form v6.

 ## Install